FreshAirTonight/af2complex/README.md

 ## Output files
 - `model_[1-5]_ptm_*.pdb`  Output structural (unreleaxed) models in the PDB format.
-   If there are mutliple chains, they are named alphabetically starting from 'A'
+   If there are mutliple chains, they are named alphabetically starting from 'A'.
-- `model_[1-5]_ptm_*.pkl`  Pickle file contains extra prediction from the DL model
+- `model_[1-5]_ptm_*.pkl`  Pickle file contains extra information from the DL model.
 - `ranking_all.json` or `model_*.json` Information about the model, such as predicted scores.
-  By default, if it is complex prediction, the models are ranked by the interface-score.
-  For single chain, it is ranked by predicted TM-score.
+  By default, if there are multiple complex model predictions, the models are ranked by their interface-scores.
+For single chain models or multipel chain models without interaction, they are ranked by predicted TM-score.
-- `features.pkl` This is a pickle file conatining features for structure prediction (stage 2a).
-  It is the output from the data pipeline by running the stage 1 script.
+- `features.pkl` This is a pickle file conatining features generated from the data pipeline by running the stage 1 script.
+It is employed for structure prediction in stage 2a.
 - `relaxed_model_*.pdb` Relaxed structural models by running the stage 2b script.
 - If you choose to save intermediate pdb files from recycling, the files will be under a subdirectory named `recycled`.